-29- Tax status
+27- Tax status

 - As to Income Tax, for the years from the start of operations until 2019, the competent Tax Inspectorate inspected the parent company's books and all the disputed points have been settled with the Internal Committee.
-And as to years 2020/2023 have not been inspected yet. - As to Salaries Tax, the parent company's books had been examined till 2022 and all the disputed points have been settled with the Internal committee and as to years 2023 till August 2024, the company paid tax till and have not been inspected yet. - As to Stamp Tax, the parent company's books had been examined from year 1998 till 2018 and all the disputed points have been settled with the competent Tax Inspectorate and as to years 2019/2020 have been inspected and appealed on some disputed items and as to years 2021/2024 have not been inspected yet. - As to Property Tax, for Smart Village building, the company paid tax till December 31, 2024 and as for Nile City building, the company paid tax till December 31, 2024.
+And as to years 2020/2023 have not been inspected yet. - As to Salaries Tax, the parent company's books had been examined till 2022 and all the disputed points have been settled with the Internal committee and as to years 2023/2024, the company paid tax monthly and have not been inspected yet. - As to Stamp Tax, the parent company's books had been examined from year 1998 till 2020 and all the disputed points have been settled with the competent Tax Inspectorate and as to years 2021/2024 have not been inspected yet. - As to Property Tax, for Nile City building, the company paid tax till December 31, 2024 and as for Smart Village building, the company paid tax till December 31, 2024.

-30- Related party transactions
+28- Related party transactions